Yellowstone County News

 Yellowstone County News (YCN) is a weekly newspaper based in Huntley, Montana which provides hyperlocal news coverage to the Yellowstone County, Montana area, which includes Billings, Laurel, Shepherd, Huntley, Worden, Ballantine, and Pompey's Pillar.
-It is currently owned and operated by Jonathan and Tana McNiven.
+It is owned and operated by Jonathan and Tana McNiven.

 History

-1977-1988

-The first edition of YCN was published Thursday, October 20, 1977 by Dave and Jan Willms, who ran the paper out of their home in Ballantine, Montana for eleven years before selling it to Dale and Beccy Oberly in 1988.
+On October 20, 1977, the first edition of the Yellowstone County News was published.
+It was founded by Dave and Jan Willms, who ran the paper out of their home in Ballantine, Montana for eleven years before selling it to Dale and Beccy Oberly.
+The couple owned the Big Timber Pioneer, and were looking to start a second paper when they saw the News had announced its closure and the two decided to buy and revive it.

-1988-1994

-YCN was reportedly on the brink of extinction in 1988.
-After advertising the publication for sale for several weeks, it announced the final edition would be coming soon.

-At the same time, a couple described as “veterans of Montana media,” Dale and Rebecca (Beccy) Oberly of the Big Timber Pioneer, was searching for a place to start their second newspaper.
-In a 2023 interview, Beccy recalled seeing the farewell announcement in YCN, and saying to her husband, "We should buy this one."

 Dale and Rebecca Oberly are pictured here as they take a look at the Yellowstone County News in September 1988, shortly after finalizing their purchase of the publication from its founders.

-On September 21, 1988, the front page headline of Yellowstone County News indicated the sale was finalized.
+On September 21, 1988, the sale was finalized.
 The Oberlies immediately hired a manager and an editor, and moved the operation into an office in the Heights section of Billings, Montana.
 They operated the weekly newspaper for five years.

-During these years, the newspaper regularly employed up to seven correspondents who wrote news stories from their respective areas of the county.
+During this time, the News regularly employed up to seven correspondents who wrote news stories from their respective areas of the county.
 The cost of a subscription was $18 per year for customers who resided in the county, $26 from other areas of Montana, and $30 for any other part of the United States.

-1994-2014

-In June 1994, Pete and Rebecca Tescher-Robison purchased the Yellowstone County News from the Oberlies and moved the office back to the Worden, Montana area.

-The paper won the bid for the Yellowstone County legal publications in the late 1990s.

-YCN also set up agreements with Shepherd, Huntley Project and Custer Schools to have their respective yearbook class produce a weekly newspaper while under Robison’s ownership.